Salim al-Dabbagh: Life and career

 Salim al-Dabbagh was born in Mosul, Iraq in 1941.
 As a child he observed locals engaged in traditional craft-work, which helped him to develop a love of local tradition and culture.
 He was fascinated by the women using goat hair to weave tents on the streets and in the squares.
 He would later use this as a source of inspiration for his artwork.

 He obtained a degree in painting from the Baghdad Institute of Fine Arts in 1965.
 He was then awarded a scholarship by the Calouste Gulbenkian Foundation to undertake a two-year course in graphic arts in Lisbon (1967–68).
 He began painting in an abstract style as a student of Roman Artymowski, the Polish artist used circular geometric forms.
 However, al-Dabbagh, who wanted to reference the nomads' tents he had observed as a child, was enchanted by rectangular forms.

 He was an active participant in the Iraqi arts community.
 In 1965, he was one of the founders of the art group known as Al-Mujadidin (The Innovationists) whose members included Salman Abbas, Amer al-Obaidi, Saleh al-Jumai'e, Faik Husein, Nida Kadhim and Talib Makki, The membership of this group comprised younger members of Iraq's arts scene, and especially those who wanted to experiment with different media and who often chose war and conflict as key themes for their artwork and was one of the more enduring of all Iraq's art groups.
-The group held its first exhibition in 1965 at the National Gallery of Modern Art where members all exhibited works.
+The group held its first exhibition in 1965 at the National Gallery of Modern Art where all members exhibited works.

-Al-Dabbagh has worked as an art and graphic design professor and served as Head of the Graphic Design Department at Baghdad's Institute of Fine Arts (1971-2000) and has also worked as a consultant to Iraqi fashion houses.
-He lives and works in Baghdad.
+Al-Dabbagh worked as an art and graphic design professor and served as Head of the Graphic Design Department at Baghdad's Institute of Fine Arts (1971-2000) and has also worked as a consultant to Iraqi fashion houses.

+Al-Dabbagh later left Iraq and moved to the United States, where he died of old age on December 5th, 2022.